tnware/django-entra-auth/docs/token_lifecycle.rst

 Azure AD Application Configuration
 ----------------------------------

-When using the Token Lifecycle system, your Azure AD application registration needs additional permissions beyond those required for simple authentication.
-This extends the standard authentication-only setup described in the :doc:`azure_ad_config_guide` with additional
-API permissions needed for delegated access.
+When using the Token Lifecycle system, your Microsoft Entra ID application registration needs additional permissions beyond those required for simple authentication.
+This extends the standard authentication-only setup with additional API permissions needed for delegated access.

 .. important::
-    Your Django application's session cookie age must be set to a value that is less than that of your ADFS/Azure AD application's refresh token lifetime.
+    Your Django application's session cookie age must be set to a value that is less than that of your Entra ID application's refresh token lifetime.

     If a user's refresh token has expired, the user will be required to re-authenticate to continue making delegated requests.